alepulver/bank-statement-parser/README.md

 ## Known issues

 - **Visa totals may not reconcile** in some PDFs when text extraction collapses/merges table columns; this shows up as `BALANCE_SUM_MISMATCH` in `warnings.csv`.
+- PDF text extraction sometimes interleaves **terms & conditions** text into the transactions stream (rates, installment offers, etc.).
+The parser tries to ignore these lines, but it’s heuristic and may need tuning for new statement formats.
 - Some statement metadata is best-effort and may be missing; missing fields are reported as `MISSING_STATEMENT_FIELD`.
 - Do not commit real bank statements to git.
 Use sanitized fixtures/tests and keep local PDFs in `data/` or another ignored folder.

+## Parsing notes

+See `docs/parsing.md` for per-format details and limitations.

 ## Tests